raspberrypilearning/dancing-unicorn-rainbow/en/step_8.md

 If your LEDs are not lighting:

-1) Check which GPIO pin your LEDs are connected to, and make sure you have set them to `output high`{:class="blockmoreblocks"}
+1) Check which GPIO pins your LEDs are connected to, and make sure you have set them to `output high`{:class="blockmoreblocks"}
 2) Test whether the LEDs are working — you can plug an LED's jumper wire into **GPIO 3V3** to test it
 3) Make sure the circuit on the breadboard is complete